resbaz/nectar-cloud-lessons/Resources/AppleSsh.md

 Select the line that says "everyone" and choose "No Access"

-If there is a group between your username and the "everyone" label, select it and then remove it by hitting the button with the "-" label.
+**NB** If there is a group between your username and the "everyone" label, select it and then remove it by hitting the button with the "-" label.

 You should now be able to try to reissue your `ssh` command in the terminal.